Genokarma/tutorials/docs/modules/intro/index.md

 * Click <ss>Execute</ss>.
 * This tool will run and the two output files will appear at the top of your history panel.

+How do I choose the correct parameters for my analysis?

+* Under the tool interface panel in Galaxy there will usually be a description of the tool function and options, and a link to the tool's documentation.
+* When trying a tool, you can usually use most of the default settings, as these are typically (generally) appropriate.
+* When doing your own analyses, it is definitely recommended that you read about the tool parameters in more detail in the documentation, and adjust to your data and analysis accordingly.

 ## View results